cairo-book/cairo-book/src/ch01-03-hello-scarb.md

 }
 ```

-We have just created a file called lib.cairo, which contains a module declaration referencing another module named "hello_scarb", as well as the file hello_scarb.cairo, containing the implementation details of the "hello_scarb" module.
+We have just created a file called `lib.cairo`, which contains a module declaration referencing another module named "hello_scarb", as well as the file `hello_scarb.cairo`,containing the implementation details of the "hello_scarb" module.

 Scarb requires your source files to be located within the src directory.